-Once again, APA is a proud national supporter of SAMHSA’s National Children’s Mental Health Awareness Day, which seeks to raise awareness about the importance of children’s mental health so that children may get help for mental health disorders with the same urgency as any other health condition and, ultimately, to reduce the impact of mental illness on America’s communities.
-Awareness Day seeks to communicate that positive mental health is essential to a child’s healthy development from birth.
+APA is a proud national supporter of SAMHSA’s National Children’s Mental Health Awareness Day, which seeks to raise awareness about the importance of children’s mental health so that children may get help for mental health disorders with the same urgency as any other health condition and, ultimately, to reduce the impact of mental illness on America’s communities.
+The awareness day seeks to communicate that positive mental health is essential to a child’s healthy development from birth.

-The national launch event will be a special general session of the National Council for Behavioral Health (National Council) annual conference.
-Chiara de Blasio, the 19-year-old daughter of New York City Mayor Bill de Blasio, will serve as the 2014 Honorary Chairperson.
-De Blasio will be joined onstage by her parents Mayor de Blasio and Chirlane McCray.
-Health and Human Services Secretary Kathleen Sebelius will present de Blasio with a special recognition award for serving as an example of hope for other young adults by speaking out about her experience with depression and substance use.
+The national launch event was a special general session of the National Council for Behavioral Health (National Council) annual conference.
+Chiara de Blasio, the 19-year-old daughter of New York City Mayor Bill de Blasio, served as the 2014 Honorary Chairperson.
+De Blasio was joined onstage by her parents Mayor de Blasio and Chirlane McCray.
+Health and Human Services secretary Kathleen Sebelius presented de Blasio with a special recognition award for serving as an example of hope for other young adults by speaking out about her experience with depression and substance use.

-The session will focus on the value of peer support in assisting young adults with behavioral health challenges, particularly in the areas of education, employment housing and justice.
-It will also feature Jim, Michelle, Qaiel and Sean — four young adults who will share their experiences of resilience and providing peer support.
-They will be joined onstage with senior federal officials, including Secretary Sebelius and others who will discuss services and supports available to young adults.
-The one-hour session will be Webcast live.
+The session focused on the value of peer support in assisting young adults with behavioral health challenges, particularly in the areas of education, employment housing and justice.
+It featured Jim, Michelle, Qaiel and Sean — four young adults who shared their experiences of resilience and providing peer support.
+They were joined onstage with senior federal officials, including secretary Sebelius and others who discussed services and supports available to young adults.
+The one-hour session was webcast live.

-Launch activities also include a workshop beginning at 4 p.m., "What Really Works for Young Adults: A Candid Conversation," to be hosted in collaboration with the National Council.
-The workshop will offer attendees the opportunity to speak with Chiara, Jim, Michelle, Qaiel and Sean in more detail about opportunities to support adults with behavioral health challenges.
+Launch activities also included a workshop beginning at 4 p.m., "What Really Works for Young Adults: A Candid Conversation," hosted in collaboration with the National Council.
+The workshop offered attendees the opportunity to speak with Chiara, Jim, Michelle, Qaiel and Sean in more detail about opportunities to support adults with behavioral health challenges.

 Speak Up For Kids

-Once again, APA is a proud partner in the national Speak Up For Kids campaign.
-Throughout May, the campaign will draw attention to the barriers to mental health care experienced by children and their families.
-Speak Up For Kids has invited leaders from a wide array of professional disciplines, including psychology, to contribute to the conversation with streamed talks and roundtable discussions, videos and written pieces.
+Once again, APA was a proud partner in the national Speak Up For Kids campaign.
+Throughout May, the campaign drew attention to the barriers to mental health care experienced by children and their families.
+Speak Up For Kids invited leaders from a wide array of professional disciplines, including psychology, to contribute to the conversation with streamed talks and roundtable discussions, videos and written pieces.

-Please visit the help center's Children's Mental Health Month page for more information on APA's participation in Speak Up for Kids.
+Please visit the APA Help Center's Children's Mental Health Month page for more information on APA's participation in Speak Up for Kids.